 A broadcast media and public relations writing course providing practical experience in the creation of commercial and noncommercial materials for radio, television, print and news media.
-Prerequisite: COMM 261 or PUBR 341.
+Prerequisite: COMM 260 or PUBR 241 or approval of the instructor.
 Offered each semester.